2025-1-NADS1/B-Projeto2/README.md

 ## Nome do Grupo

-## Integrantes: Victor de Camargo Natário, Daniel Verona, Antônio Michel, Michel Linebach</a>
+## Integrantes: Victor de Camargo Natário, Daniel Verona, Antônio Michel, Michel Linnebach De Maria</a>

 ## Professores Orientadores: <a href="https://www.linkedin.com/in/victorbarq/">Dr. Victor Von Doom</a>, <a href="https://www.linkedin.com/in/victorbarq/">Me.
 Saitama</a>, <a href="https://www.linkedin.com/in/victorbarq/">Dr. Strange</a>, <a href="https://www.linkedin.com/in/victorbarq/">Me.
 Yoda</a>, <a href="https://www.linkedin.com/in/victorbarq/">Dr. Gero</a>